 Forcing a person into marriage is a crime.
 A forced marriage is one entered into without the full and free consent of one or both parties and where violence, threats, or any other form of coercion is used to cause a person to enter into a marriage.
+Since February 2023 it has also been a crime to carry out any conduct whose purpose is to cause a child to marry before their eighteenth birthday, even if violence, threats or another form of coercion are not used.
+Forced marriage legislation applies to non-binding, unofficial 'marriages' as well as legal marriages.

 Threats can be physical or emotional and psychological.
 Staff will receive training around forced marriage and the presenting symptoms.
 We are aware of the 'one chance' rule, i.e. we may only have one chance to speak to the potential victim and only one chance to save them.